Pyomo/pyomo/doc/OnlineDocs/explanation/analysis/doe/doe.rst

 Pyomo.DoE Required Inputs
 --------------------------------
 The required input to the Pyomo.DoE solver is an ``Experiment`` object.
 The experiment object must have a ``get_labeled_model`` function which returns a Pyomo model with four ``Suffix`` components identifying the parts of the model used in MBDoE analysis.
-This is in line with the convention used in the parameter estimation tool, `Parmest <https://pyomo.readthedocs.io/en/stable/explanation/analysis/parmest/index.html>`_.
+This is in line with the convention used in the parameter estimation tool, :ref:`Parmest <parmest>`.
 The four ``Suffix`` components are:

 * ``experiment_inputs`` - The experimental design decisions
 * ``experiment_outputs`` - The values measured during the experiment